-When you experience pain in the neck and upper back, these are considered common pain.
+When you experience pain in the neck and upper back, these are considered common pains.
 Since almost all have experienced this kind of pain in their lives.
 Pain in the neck and upper back usually lasts for a short period.
-Some people experience neck pain and upper back pain because of their sleeping position.
+Some people experience neck and upper back pain because of their sleeping position.
 It could be painful for some time but this pain doesn’t last that long.

-Some people however have severe and chronic pain in these areas.
+Some people, however, have severe and chronic pain in these areas.
 Neck and upper back pain can limit your movement and if not addressed may cause other pain such as headaches, tension headaches, and other serious problems.

 In this article, we are going to talk about the causes of neck pain and upper back pain, treatments to reduce pain in this area as well as preventions.